Table of contents

 The business model is what distinguishes you from others, and this is your uniqueness.
 It reflects the basis of your competitive advantage.

-Test your LMS idea.
-Special checklist from our CEO
+Special checklist from our CEO to test your LMS idea

 1. Carry out a physical survey according to principle 10 pains and 10 gains.
 Ask your potential customers what they like the most in LMS platforms, and what annoys them.
 In fact, to make a successful product, you need to keep these numbers in your head.

 2. Read negative reviews on your competitors.
 This point is similar to the previous one, but with a bigger level of honesty.
 An angry person is a frank person.

 3. Hold a decomposition of your business plan.
 First, push your and your team’s needs into the background.
 Determine which average check and number of customers you need to support the workflow and motivation.
 After that, you will better plan the budget and product development plan.